10 Day Adelaide To Perth Tour

 Day 2: Mt.
 Remarkable National Park & Eyre Peninsula

-Wake up to the sounds of native birdlife, and after breakfast, embark on the first hike of the tour exploring Davey’s Gully.
-Take in stunning views across the Spencer Gulf.
-See some unique silo art in Kimba and after a quick pitstop for lunch, head towards the wildly beautiful Eyre Peninsula.
+Wake up to the sounds of native birdlife, and after breakfast, embark on the Daveys Gully hike to take in panoramic views across the Spencer Gulf.
+Then, hit the road.
+Along the way, we’ll see Kimba’s unique silo art and wind towards the wildly beautiful Eyre Peninsula after a quick pitstop to buy lunch.

 Day 3: Baird Bay & Penong